Skip to content

 1. Inspect the workspace

 Modules represent a collection of files that are configured, built, and versioned as a logical unit when performing Buf CLI operations.
-Workspaces are collections of modules and are configured by the buf.yaml configuration file, which should generally be put above the directories that contain the modules within it.
+Workspaces are collections of modules and are configured by the buf.yaml configuration file, which should usually be put above the directories that contain the modules within it.
 The example code provides a workspace and module to work with, so start there.
 From the directory you cloned into, go to the tutorial code:

 $ cd buf-tour/start/tutorial-breaking